-Earlier in the coarse we discussed distributed vs. "grandmother" cell (or "local") representations of an object or event.
+Earlier in the course we discussed distributed vs. "grandmother" cell (or "local") representations of an object or event.
 Consider object memory.
 Suppose we have n neurons that can be active or inactive.
 In a grandmother cell representation, the activity of a single unit signals a unique object.
-There are strong theoretical arguments against a grandmother cell representation for objects--one needs an new neuron for every new object, i.e. there would be a single neuron whose firing would uniquely signal your "grandmother", hence the name. ("yellow volkswagen" detectors is another phrase of historical interest.).
+There are strong theoretical arguments against a grandmother cell representation for objects--one needs a new neuron for every new object, i.e. there would be a single neuron whose firing would uniquely signal your "grandmother", hence the name. ("yellow volkswagen" detectors is another phrase of historical interest.).
 Representational capacity is n.

 In a distributed representation, object identity is represented by the pattern.
 Advantages to distributed coding?

-· Capacity: If there are m distinguishable levels for each neuron, the system can represent m^n objects.

-• Similarity between two patterns can be represented in the correlation (e.g. dot product, or angle between them, or cosine).
+- · Capacity: If there are m distinguishable levels for each neuron, the system can represent m^n objects. - Similarity between two patterns can be represented in the correlation (e.g. dot product, or angle between them, or cosine).

 ...but how are decisions made? i.e. "this is or is not my grandma".
+(If it is by another layer that matches the distributed code to a template using a TLU, then we have in effect added grandmother code!)

-Fully vs. sparse distributed representations
+Sparse (vs. fully) distributed representations

-The latter case, m^n , would be a fully distributed system.
-But we noticed before that the cortex seems to be quiet on average--e.g. most V1 cells at any given moment are not firing.
+The latter case, m^n, would be a fully distributed system.
+But we noticed before that the cortex seems to be quiet on average-e.g. most V1 cells at any given moment are not firing.
 So maybe the truth is somewhere between, and an object is coded by a small population that is active for an event.
 This is sparse coding.
-We have n units, but an object is represented by the firing of p units, where 1 .
+We have n units, but an object is represented by the firing of p units, where 1<<n.